bnidam/Stock-analysis/README.md

 Refactor (or edit) the VBA code developed during the Module lessons to loop through the data one time to collect the same information and then measure the run time of the refactored code compared to the original code

 ### Description
 For clarity, I will be referring to the code developed while doing the Module as the "original code" and the refactored code as the "refactored code".
-Likewise, I will refer to the run time for the original code as "OC2018" and the run time "RF2018".

 ## Refactoring Process
 From a high level view, both sets of code produce the same results: a list of stock tickers with their total daily volume for a given year and the percent return for that year.
 The percentage return is column is conditionally formatted to quickly show positive and negative returns by color - green or red, respectively.